 - Pathfinder - This model treats rough terrain as open terrain while advancing.
 While charging, slam power attacking, or trample power attacking, this model does not stop its movement when it contacts an obstacle.

-- Circular Vision - Enemies get no bonuses from attempting a back strike on this model.
+- Circular Vision - Models never gain a back strike bonus against this model.

 - Mark Target - While this model is in formation, other friendly Faction models gain +2 to ranged attack rolls if they target an enemy within 5" of this model and in its LOS.